phedlund113/my_lib/README.txt

-"""
-mylib by Peter Hedlund  07/16/2021
+Project name: my_lib

+Author : Peter hedlund

+Version : created in python 3.7

-This is a collection of modules that i have written and placed into the mylib directory under c:/user/python????/Lib/mylib directory.
+Description: A collection of python modules I have created through the

-Current modules are
+        years to make my life easier developing code.

+Table of Contents:
+    doc_str_verify.pyw  - Program to test docstrings and demo modes of modules in the library.
+It is not designed to be a callable module.

     About ------- Creates an about box of information box_char ---- 16 bit unicode characters for on screen boxes Clock_face -- Draws a clock face and sllow setting time on it